Midnight-Scripts/Midnight-Node-Health-Check-Script/README.md

 ./midnight-healthcheck.sh
 ```

 **Note:** The script automatically creates a log file (`healthchecks.log`) in the same directory where the script is located.
-This log file contains timestamps and status indicators (✅ for success, ❌ for failure, 💥 for errors) and keeps only the last 1000 entries.
+This log file contains timestamps and status indicators (✅ for success, ❌ for failure, 💥 for errors).

 ## Expected Output